0xilis/PartyProgrammingLanguage/README.md

 ### Supported Functions

 Party, in its current state, does not support libraries, meaning there is no "Party standard library" at the moment, nor can you call any function from a dylib.
 This means that all current functions are wrappers for syscall functions. `!println()` is a function where you can easily write to STDOUT (print to console).
 Pass in a string to it, and you're golden. `!exit` is a function in which it is a wrapper for exit(0) syscall.
 There currently is only an argless version, but a version using args for stuff like exit(1) may be added soon. `!syscall()` is identical to libc's `syscall()` for wrapping syscalls to invoke in the kernel, only exception is that Party will inline the syscall invocation itself.
-(Note: I may swap out `println` to instead just be `print` and make the regular no newline-appended print `printsn`...
-90% of the time when doing a print statement you want it to newline, so I guess it makes more since to just use println as the default print behavior.
-2 characters less to type and looks slightly cleaner anyways.).

-### (Not Yet Implemented) Variable types
+### Variable types

 Party has `int` and `string` types.
 In C, most compilers will make `int` a 32-bit integer even on 64bit machines.
 However, Party has all `int`s be 64-bit.
 Be aware that there is no unsigned int type.